axyr/silverstripe-externaldata/README.md

 The **ExternalMySQLDataObject** example uses also the RestDataObject table.
 You need to set the static $remote_database_config variable with the correct database credentials.

+## function getID()
+The ExternalDataObject still requires an ID value for you external records to make CRUD work.
+Some datasources, like MongoDB, allows an object to be the unique identifier, and an identifier might also be a string.
+Use this method to convert your external datasource unique identifier to a $this->ID value.